Report: 'Systemic Failures' in Uvalde School Massacre

-Nearly 400 law enforcement officials rushed to a mass shooting at a Uvalde elementary school, but “systemic failures” created a chaotic scene that lasted more than an hour before the gunman who took 21 lives was finally confronted and killed, according to a report from investigators released Sunday.
+Nearly 400 law enforcement officials rushed to a mass shooting at a Uvalde elementary school, but "egregiously poor decision-making" resulted in more than an hour of chaos before the gunman who took 21 lives was finally confronted and killed, according to a damning investigative report released Sunday.

-The nearly 80-page report was the first to criticize both state and federal law enforcement, and not just local authorities in the South Texas town for the bewildering inaction by heavily armed officers as a gunman fired inside a fourth-grade classroom.
+The nearly 80-page report was the first to criticize both state and federal law enforcement, and not just local authorities in the South Texas town for the bewildering inaction by heavily armed officers as a gunman fired inside two fourth-grade classrooms at Robb Elementary School, killing 19 students and two teachers.

+Altogether, the report amounted to the fullest account to date of the one of the worst school shootings in U.S. history.
+But it did not satisfy all parents and relatives of the victims, some of whom blasted the police as cowards and called for them to resign.

 "At Robb Elementary, law enforcement responders failed to adhere to their active shooter training, and they failed to prioritize saving innocent lives over their own safety," the report said.

-The gunman fired approximately 142 rounds inside the building, and it is “almost certain" that at least 100 shots came before any officer entered, according to the report.
+The gunman fired approximately 142 rounds inside the building — and it is "almost certain" that at least 100 shots came before any officer entered, according to the report, which laid out in detail numerous failures.
+Among them:

+- No one assumed command despite scores of officers being on the scene.

+- The commander of a Border Patrol tactical team waited for a bullet-proof shield and working master key for the classroom, which may have not even been needed, before entering the classroom.

+- A Uvalde Police Department officer said he heard about 911 calls that had come from inside the classroom, and that his understanding was the officers on one side of the building knew there were victims trapped inside.
+Still, no one tried to breach the classroom.

-The report — the most complete account yet of the hesitant and haphazard response to the May 24 massacre at at Robb Elementary School — was written by an investigative committee from the Texas House of Representatives and released to family members Sunday.
+The report — the most complete account yet of the hesitant and haphazard response to the May 24 massacre — was written by an investigative committee from the Texas House of Representatives.
+Swiftly, the findings set in motion at least one fallout: Lt.
+Mariano Pargas, a Uvalde Police Department officer who was the city's acting police chief during the massacre, was placed on administrative leave.

+Uvalde Mayor Don McLaughlin said an investigation would be launched to determine whether Pargas should have taken command of the scene.
+McLaughlin also said the city would now release all body camera footage from Uvalde police that was taken during the shooting.

+McLaughlin said "a couple, maybe three" officers have left the force since the shooting, and that suicides are "a big concern."

 According to the report, 376 law enforcement officers massed at the school.
 The overwhelming majority of those who responded were federal and state law enforcement.
 That included nearly 150 U.S. Border Patrol agents and 91 state police officials.